 An estimated 90% of the BRST population is believed to have died as a result of the virus in an approximate 6-week period.
 Infected turtles suffered blindness, internal organ necrosis and developed sudden inflammatory lesions.

 Prior to this event, the population size for the species was estimated at 1600 – 4500 individuals.
 The current Bellinger River Turtle population is estimated to be between 200 and 300 individuals and predominantly juveniles.

 Preliminary testing by EPA did not detect any water pollution issues.
 However, a need to collect continuous, scientifically robust water quality data has been identified as a priority need by the scientists involved in the recovery of the Bellinger River Snapping Turtle, to help inform management decisions.

 The turtle is now Critically Endangered

-The BRST is endemic to this area and occupies about 55 km stretch of the Bellinger River.
-Main threats to this species include poor water quality, predation by foxes, and the past disease outbreak.
+The BRST is endemic to the Bellinger catchment, occupying approximately 55km of the Bellinger River.
+Main threats to this species are past disease associated with the Bellinger River Virus, predation by foxes, and poor water quality.

 Why Bellingen Riverwatch?